TILNEY ALL SAINTS........A JOURNEY FOR EVERYONE! 'This is a GOOD School' Ofsted May 2014

 A very big welcome to the Tilney All Saints web site, which we hope you will find useful and informative.
 The site will be regularly updated, and we would love to hear your views, or any suggestions you may have regarding items you would like to see included.

 The school was inspected in May 2014, and judged a 'Good' school.
-The strength of the Partnership, and the opportunites the arrangement provides for both children and staff was recognised by the Inspectors as a strength of the school.
+The strength of the Partnership, and the many and varied opportunities the arrangement provides for both children and staff was recognised by the Inspectors as a strength of the school.
 Our sister school was inspected by Ofsted five weeks later, in June 2014, and also judged to be a Good School.
 Again, the strength of the Partnership arrangement, and the benefits it brings to the school, was recognised as a strength.
 A Dfe visit in March 2016 confirmed the Ofsted Good judgement.

 We hope your journey with us is a happy and productive one.